jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 The `rcl_logging_rosout_output_handler` has a similar functionality as the console output handler:

 - Get node/publisher info from the hashmap for that logger name - [code](https://github.com/ros2/rcl/blob/d15594effa63065a19a9f69960ea80f5ac5be8bd/rcl/src/rcl/logging_rosout.c#L340)
-  - The `if` clause spans the whole output handler function body,
-  - So if no hash is found (i.e. for a named logger) it just returns.
+  - The `if` clause spans the whole output handler function body, so if no hash is found (i.e. for a named logger) it just returns.
   </br></br>
 - Initialize an empty message buffer and call `rcutils_char_array_vsprintf` - [code](https://github.com/ros2/rcl/blob/d15594effa63065a19a9f69960ea80f5ac5be8bd/rcl/src/rcl/logging_rosout.c#L342-L356)
   - For the description of `rcutils_char_array_vsprintf`, see [above description](#rcutils_vspintf) of the console output handler.